Behavioral Health & Substance Use

 The program conducts comprehensive outreach services to engage the target population, using an online social media-based outreach strategy and Drop-in Space(s) to facilitate low-threshold support services and provide direct support for people who use methamphetamine.
 The program identifies potential clients who are actively using methamphetamine and meet the program criteria in high-risk real or virtual venues frequented by at risk individuals.
 Also, the program provides benefits navigation, linkage to services, methamphetamine counseling, health education, and connection to PrEP and PEP services.

-Office of Alcoholism and Substance Abuse Services (OASAS) / Outpatient Drug Treatment
+Office of Addiction Services and Supports (OASAS) / Outpatient Drug Treatment

 HARPS / HCBS